KOAwesome/Quiz-Generator/README.md

    python3 quiz_generator.py yourquizdocument.docx
    ```

-5. Follow the on-screen instructions to take the quiz.
+5. Once you run the command the quiz gets started.